joelharder4/JoelHarder-Portfolio/public/stories/FutureOfAI/FutureOfAI.md

 ## Conclusion

-Artifical Intelligence at this scale is still a new creation, and it is a very complex topic.
+Artificial Intelligence at this scale is still a new creation, and it is a very complex topic.
+Like any powerful tool, its impact depends on how we choose to wield it.
 Some people will try to use it for evil just like everything else that humans create, but it doesn't change the fact that it can be used for good.

+Moreover, the rapid advancements in AI technology present both opportunities and challenges.
+It is crucial for policymakers, researchers, and developers to collaborate and establish guidelines that ensure AI is used responsibly and ethically.
+Public awareness and education about AI can also play a significant role in shaping its future impact.

+In conclusion, the future of AI is in our hands.
+By making informed and ethical choices, we can unlock its potential to improve lives, solve complex problems, and create a better world for future generations.